dtwen/ngAnimate-animate.css/README.md

 2. Download and include animate.css into your webpage
 3. Include animate.js into your webpage
 4. Set **ngAnimate-animate.css** as a dependency inside of your application module.
+5. include **pathto/inyourbowersetup/animate.js** in list of files in karma.conf.js and/or jenkins.karma.conf.js if you're using Jenkins.

 You can also use bower: